-During the year under review, all independent non-executive directors have confirmed and submitted declaration to the effect that they meet the criteria of independence as laid down under Section 149 and 150 and rules framed thereunder and other applicable provisions of the Act read with relevant regulations of the Listing Regulations.
-Independent non-executive directors have also submitted declarations for the financial year 2020-21 confirming that they continue to meet the criteria of independence as laid down under aforesaid provisions.
+During the year under review, all the Independent Non-executive Directors have confirmed and submitted declaration to the effect that they meet the criteria of independence as laid down under Section 149 and 150 of the Act read with rules framed thereunder and other applicable provisions of the Act read with relevant regulations of the Listing Regulations.
+Independent Non-Executive Directors have also submitted declarations for the financial year 2020-21 confirming that they continue to meet the criteria of independence as laid down under aforesaid provisions.